Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Analysis

 For the first time, we resolved the binary system in the core of AFGL 4106 at multiple wavelengths in the optical and near-infrared, allowing us to build SEDs for both objects.
 The five photometric data points clearly indicate that the primary star is hotter and more luminous than its companion.

-To have a better estimation of the stellar properties, we performed radiative transfer modelling of the system and its surrounding dust shell, as described in the next section.
+To have a better estimation of the stellar properties, we performed radiative-transfer modelling of the system and its surrounding dust shell, as described in the next section.